Becavalier/rust-by-example-cases/README.md

 # rust-by-example-cases
-All the cases from the book "Rust By Example".
+All the cases are from the online book "Rust By Example".